Truancy and School Attendance, Including 2020-2021 School Year Updates

 Information about what happens when your child does not attend school and the school files a truancy action. #1134EN

-- Must children go to school?
+- Do children have to go to school?

 - Are there any exceptions to this?